kammitama5/Data_Science_001/README.md

 # Data_Science_001
-A collection of Python Scripts used for DataScience, using Jupyter, etc
+1. A collection of Python Scripts used for DataScience, using Jupyter, etc
+2. Also included is some of the exercises from DataCamp's "Intro to Data Science".

 In Data Science: